 View section / regulation

-(1) The notice referred to in Regulation 5(3), or a notice to an unsuccessful tenderer for a contract based on a dynamic purchasing system, shall be as set out in this Regulation.
+(1) The notice referred to in Regulation 5(3), or a notice to an unsuccessful tenderer for a contract based on a framework agreement or dynamic purchasing system, shall be as set out in this Regulation.

 (2) Such a notice—

-(a) shall inform the candidates and tenderers concerned of the decisions reached concerning the award of the contract, the conclusion of a framework agreement or admittance to a dynamic purchasing system, including the grounds for any decision not to award a contract, conclude a framework agreement or implement a dynamic purchasing system for which there has been a call for competition,
+(a) shall inform the candidates and tenderers concerned of the decisions reached concerning the award of the contract, the conclusion of a framework agreement or admittance to a dynamic purchasing system, including the grounds for any decision not to award a contract for which there has been a call for competition, conclude a framework agreement, recommence the procedure or implement a dynamic purchasing system,

 (b) shall state the exact standstill period applicable to the contract, and